pactus-project/PIPs/PIPs/pip-6.md

 ---
 ## Abstract

-This proposal outlines the implementation of an LRU (Least Recently Used) cache to store public keys, validators, and account data in memory within the blockchain project written in Golang.
+This proposal outlines the implementation of an LRU (Least Recently Used) cache to store public keys, validators, and account data in memory base on review for [PIP-4](https://pips.pactus.org/PIPs/pip-4).
 Storing this information in memory will optimize performance and reduce the need for redundant data storage.

 ## Motivation